dramsammy/ScrabbleLanterna/README.md

    In the bottom left, you will see the individual instructions of this menu.
 Each menu will specify directly what buttons to    press to do what; this screen prompts you to press s to make a move or e to escape the program.
    PRESS S!!!!!
 5. You have now entered the hand menu!!!!
    Here you will see your hand as you did in the last screen,but this time with a position key.
 In order to create a word,        press the index of the position for the piece you want.
+Below that are the pieces currently on the board.
+You can use these     if they will help you with overlapping.
 As you select pieces, they will show up above your hand.
-You cannot    choose the same two pieces twice.
+Do not choose the same       piece twice.
-   Once you have selected all the pieces you want(ADRESS OVERLAP ISSUE), press s!!
+   Once you have selected all the pieces you want, press s!!
    If you would like to go back, press enter.
-6.
+6. Now, following the instructions on the screen, type in the coordinates of where you want your piece to be played and the      direction.
+To go down, please put direction as -1.
+To go to the right, put 1.
+Follow this format:        (letter,number(with0),direction).
+When you finish that, press period and your move with occur.